devutkarsh/blog.github.io/content/post/shift-left-sre-agent-gcp.md

 - Toil Reduction: Known issues like image pull errors or resource exhaustion are resolved or explained by the AI, leaving only complex "Black Swan" events for the platform team.

 ## Architecture: Why Kubernetes and Serverless?
-Kubernetes (K8s) is the backbone of this design because of its standardized observability.
-In 2026, K8s is the global standard for AI workloads due to its robust APIs for logs and metrics, which are the primary data sources for our agent's reasoning.
+Kubernetes (K8s) is the backbone of most of the solutions these days because of its standardized observability.
+In 2026, K8s is the global standard for AI workloads due to its robust APIs for logs and metrics, so it becomes the primary data sources for our agent's reasoning.

 ### We chose a serverless execution model using Cloud Run for several reasons: